QuizandSurveyMaster/quiz_master_next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 4.0.0 (January 14, 2015) =
+ * Added Ability To Add Categories To Your Quizzes
+ * Added Multiple Choice And Multiple Response To Required System
+ * Added Wp Editor To Results Pages
+ * Added Shortcode Capability To Results Pages
+ * Added Translation Capabilities
+ * Created New Addon Settings Page
+ * Design Changes To Quiz Settings Page
+ * In Code: Added 20 New Filters And Hooks
+ * In Code: Turned Question Types Into Extendable Functions For Creating Own Question Types
+ * In Code: Created New Plugin Helper Class For Extending Plugin
+ * In Code: Rewrote 75% of quiz shortcode file.
+Now With New Quiz Manager Class
+ * In Code: Re-organized File/Directory Structure
+ * In Code: Separated Quiz Settings Functions Into Own Files

 = 3.9.0 (December 30, 2014) =
  * Added Wp Editor To Text Tab